Out-Law Guide 8 min. read

 A Law Commission report into electronic signatures, issued in September 2019, gives a great deal of comfort.
 The report found:

-Whilst the Law Commission findings do not create or state the law, we think they will be influential should any test case come before the courts.
+Whilst neither the Law Commission findings nor the reports published by the IWG create or state the law, we think they will be influential should any test case come before the courts.
 It makes it more likely that a court would find an electronic signature to be a valid method of executing a deed.

 There are three principal risks in using a simple electronic signature platform to enter into deeds and contracts: